Texas Women’s Hall of Fame

 In the News

-The Texas Women's Hall of Fame and Texas Woman's University Distinguished Alumna Maj.
+The Texas Women’s Hall of Fame and Texas Woman’s University Distinguished Alumna Maj.
 Gen. Mary Saunders, retired, were featured on the Dallas/Fort Worth TV station CBS 11 News "The Ones to Know."
-A member of the Texas Women’s Hall of Fame, Saunders currently serves as the executive director of the TWU Leadership Institute.
+A member of the Texas Women’s Hall of Fame, Saunders currently serves as the executive director of the TWU Institute for Women’s Leadership.

 Page last updated 3:32 PM, February 27, 2023